Drivers rescued from cars after water main break floods Cross Bronx Expressway

 Other cars were stuck in rising waters on Jerome Avenue.

-There have been no reports of injuries.
+There were no reports of injuries.

+ALSO READ: Anti-Trump protest at Trump Tower results in 8 arrests in New York City

+NYC Department of Environmental Protection crews arrived on the scene and began working to shut off water in the area.

+"They are also clearing catch basins to allow the water to drain from the Cross Bronx Expressway underpass," the DEP said in a statement.

-Jerome Avenue is closed from Mount Hope to the Cross Bronx Expressway.
+Jerome Avenue was closed from Mount Hope to the Cross Bronx Expressway as crews arrived and repair work got underway.

+Number 4 subway service was suspended between 161 St-Yankee Stadium and Woodlawn in both directions as the MTA worked to address water entering from the street level at that station.

+Service resumed after 7 a.m., with 4 trains bypassing 176 St in both directions.

 ALSO READ: 'One of the darkest days in American history': Local officials react to breaching of US Capitol